NNTin/d-cogs/spoilarr/ROADMAP.md

 Use toon (https://github.com/toon-format/toon) to convert from json to toon.
 When the Spoilarr Cog uses add_tool_message the payload is sent in toon format.

+---

+Next step:
+We'll delegate it to a sub agent.

+---

+TODOs:
+- toon formatting does not work
+- we have to refine the system prompt, also inject system prompts when spoilarr and mermaid is loaded, Conversation Agent should only say verifiable things